pjgrandinetti/RMNpy/docs/index.rst

 API Reference
 -------------

-The RMNpy API provides Python interfaces for scientific computing with units and datasets.
+The RMNpy API is being developed to provide Python interfaces for scientific computing with units and datasets.

 .. toctree::
    :maxdepth: 3